MBA in Human Resource Management

 Your achievements as a leader depend on how well you balance the team dynamics of leadership and followership.
 Executives and leaders in HR must effectively manage, motivate, and compensate their employees.
 The Huizenga Business School's MBA in Human Resource Management program provides a unique perspective on interpersonal and organizational behaviors, and teaches various approaches for managing and motivating employees.
 Enrolling in the MBA in Human Resource Management program requires that you take many of the traditional courses associated with a general MBA program, along with courses that have been tailored to HR topics.
 Upon graduation you will be prepared to lead your company's human resource activities, helping achieve your organizational goals and objectives.
 You will gain a solid understanding of general business administration acumen, coupled with specialized HRM skills sets in implementing new procedures, solving conflicts, employee benefits and compensation, training personnel.

-- MBA core courses offered weeknights, alternating weekends or during the day on the main campus, alternating weekends at the other campuses and online.
+- MBA core courses offered weeknights, alternating weekends or during the day on the main campus, alternating weekends at select other campuses and online.
 Human Resource Management courses offered alternating weekends on the main campus and online.

 - Program can be completed in as little as 21 months.